GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/cryptocurrencies.md

 ### Shiba Inu (SHIB)
 * Description: SHIB is a relatively new and highly volatile cryptocurrency that is inspired by the popular meme "Dogecoin," and it is designed to be used for everyday transactions and online communities.
 It uses the Ethereum blockchain and is part of the DeFi (Decentralized Finance) sector, which aims to provide financial services and products without the need for intermediaries.
-* Mechanism consensus: SHIB is a cryptocurrency that uses the Ethereum blockchain, which is a proof-of-work consensus mechanism **Kontrola zdali je to porad POW**.
+* Mechanism consensus: SHIB is a cryptocurrency that uses the Ethereum blockchain.

 ### Litecoin (LTC)
 * Description: Litecoin (LTC) is a cryptocurrency that was created as a fork of Bitcoin and is designed to provide faster and cheaper transactions.